FFFarhan/SOAISEC/SECURITY.md

 3. Do not persist secrets to disk; avoid writing credentials to local files.
 4. Rotate secrets quickly and automate rotation where possible.
 5. Redact secrets in logs: configure loggers to filter `api_key`, `password`, `token`, etc.
-6. Run secret scanning in CI and use pre-commit hooks to detect common patterns before commit.

 ## Guardrails implemented in this project
-These are the concrete runtime protections implemented in `answer.py` and supporting code.
+These are the runtime protections implemented in `answer.py` and supporting code.

 - Input validation and prompt-injection detection
 	- Function: `detect_prompt_injection(text)` checks inputs against regex patterns to block obvious injection attempts (e.g., "ignore previous instructions", "jailbreak", "developer mode").